shadowvzs/architectural-pattern/README.md

 -----------------------------------
 * Feature:
     * add/update/save/load/delete item into localStorage
+    * create list and keep track click count on image and update time
 -----------------------------------
 * Description:
     * show a basic mvc structure where model, view and controller was separated.